ewang098/gaming-dashboard-playground/README.md

 # Planned Work 👷
 ## Code Maintainability
-- add linting checks and update repo so PRs are required to merge
 - refactor deployable code to own folder and update repo deploy folder
 - add unit tests